mickelsonmichael/nodejs-session-demo/README.md

 ![image](https://i.imgur.com/g8wqlId.png)

-> Note: The name `session` is arbitary.
+> Note: The name `session` is arbitrary.
 We determined it when we imported the package with the `const session = require()` call; we could have called it anything we like, it's up to us.
 But session is how it is named in all the documentation, so we stick with it for consistency

 You don't really need to concern yourself with the parameters at a high level, just know that it is a function that will be called by express when the time comes.